gjohl/ml-practice/notes/business/pitching.md

 E.g. making you wait, big dogs not showing up to meetings, small talk before meetings.

 Situational status is the temporary shift of status based on the situation.
-Create local star power to increase your situational staus.
+Create local star power to increase your situational status.
 - Ignore power rituals, avoid beta traps, ignore their global status
 - Frame control - small, friendly acts of defiance
 - Local star power - shift conversation to a topic where you are the domain expert